 The Dionex ICS-1600 Ion Chromatograph can be used to separate ions in a solution based on their charge.
 The ICS-1600 is setup to analyze anions.

-The department maintains a Malvern Zetasizer Nano ZS This utilizes a 633 nm HeNe laser to measure the optical properties of suspensions.
+The department maintains a Malvern Zetasizer Nano ZS, which utilizes a 633 nm HeNe laser to measure the optical properties of suspensions.
 This instrument can be used to measure Particle size, Molecular weight, and Zeta potential.

 The Zetasizer was funded through a grant from the North Carolina Biotechnology Center.

 The department has a TA Instruments Nano ITC is designed to provide maximum sensitivity and flexibility for the study of biomolecular binding.

 The Anton Paar Physica MCR101 Rheometer can be used for shear-type rheometry in both rotational and oscillation modes.